-- School-related absences (do not count towards limit). - College visits for juniors and seniors, up to 2 per year (do not count towards limit). - School suspensions are considered excused (do not count towards limit).
+- School-related absences (do not count towards limit). - School suspensions are considered excused (do not count towards limit). - Extenuating circumstances.

-Extenuating circumstances.
 Extenuating circumstances are defined as an unforeseen event or set of circumstances that prevented the student from being present.
 The School Administration reserves the right to determine what qualifies as extenuating circumstances.
 Examples of extenuating circumstances include; death in family, family emergencies, extended hospital stays, being involved in a car accident.